marciot/mac-tip/README.md

 Where are the binaries?
 -----------------------

-Once they are ready, compiled binaries will be made available on the releases page for people who have signed up for
-[beta testing in the discussion forum]
+Compiled binaries are available on the releases page for people who have signed up for [beta testing in the discussion forum]

-There is always a risk of data loss with a tool like this, so please use it only on non-critical data if you decide to beta test.

 How can you help?
 -----------------